ITISFoundation/osparc-simcore/docs/coding-conventions.md

 ### CC3: Naming fixtures that return `Callable`s

-- Use verb as prefix
 - If the callable creates an instance, you can use `_factory` as suffix instead (e.g. the [`tmp_path_factory` fixture](https://docs.pytest.org/en/7.1.x/how-to/tmp_path.html#the-tmp-path-factory-fixture))
+- Use verb as prefix, as seen in the example below

 ```python